topogram/graph-query/README.md

     Ongoing work - not ready to use yet

-**Topoquery** is a simple query system to create and manipulate networks and graphs.
+**Topoquery** is a simple query system to create and manipulate states of networks and graphs.

 *"But why ?"*, you may wonder.
 Because there is no simple, portable and lightweight language to write and store networks.
 Also because [Cypher](https://neo4j.com/developer/cypher-query-language/) and [Gremlin](https://github.com/tinkerpop/gremlin/wiki) gives me headaches and does not help to store successive states of your graphs.